gnikolovski/svg_formatter/README.md

 to display SVG images on your website then you need another solution.
 This module adds a new formatter for the file field, which allows any file extension to be uploaded.
 In the formatter settings you can set default image size and enable alt and title attributes.
+If you want to add some CSS and JavaScript magic to your SVG images, then use inline SVG option.

 ## REQUIREMENTS